mirkin/pi-word-clock/docs/new_pi_setup.md

 ps aux --sort=-pcpu,+pmem
 ps aux --forest shows tree of parent processes
 #####Top
-Load average is past 1,5 and 10 mins up is uptime
+Load average is past 1,5 and 10 mins
+up is uptime
 P or M order py mem or processor usage
 R reverse
 u username to show for a user
 1 for multiple CPU
 Z set colours
 z show colours
 h help
 you can kill and renice (change priority) with k and r

+#####cgroups
+Control groups
+/etc/cgconfig.conf create your own control groups
+/etc/cgrules.conf limit users or groups
+cgreate create cgroup in /sys/fs/cgroup
+blkio block input output limits io

+####Scripts
+bash scriptname  to run script file or add sha-bang #!/bin/bash to top of source file and chmod u+x
+bash -x scriptname or set -X to display each command that is executed
+Escape with \ or put in ''
+NAME=value variables no spaces between =
+MY_STRING="hello"
+MY_DATE=$(date) runs date command and puts in variable MY_DATE=`date` same